 Growing a Foreign Brand in China

-Too often, brands approach China using outdated assumptions.
-They rely on traditional distribution, underestimate the role of digital, or expect quick wins.
+Many foreign brands approach China using outdated assumptions.
+They rely on traditional distribution as they know it in their own countries, they underestimate the role of digital, and they expect quick market gains.
+However, this market requires a completely different frame of reference.
 The reality is different: success in China requires strategy, commitment, and localization.

-This article outlines the key factors foreign brands must understand to successfully enter and grow in China today.
+Below we outline Key Factors that foreign consumer brands must understand to successfully enter & grow in China today.

 1. Start with the Market — Not the Product

-The most common mistake foreign brands make is leading with their product, rather than the market.
+This is a common mistake foreign brands make - leading with their product, rather than focusing on the market first.

 Before entering China, brands must answer: